 Has anyone been killed by the GM airbag glitch?

-Yes, it appears that the glitch was involved in at least one deadly crash already.
+Yes, it appears that the glitch was involved in at least one deadly crash.
 GM has admitted that the error is linked to a car accident and that one person lost their life.

-Which vehicles are affected by the GM airbag/seatbelt glitch?
+Which vehicles are affected by the GM recall?

-GM has stated that nearly 4 million vehicles are affected.
-They include all of the following models, based on model year:
+GM has stated that nearly 4 million vehicles are affected and include all of the following, based on their model year:

 - Buick Lacrosse